openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/whiteMatterLaminaOfCerebellum
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'White matter lamina of cerebellum' is a white matter lamina of neuraxis.
-It is part of the cerebellum.
+   :definition: Is a white matter lamina of neuraxis.
+Is part of the cerebellum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014540) ('is_a' and 'relationship')]
-   :description: The white laminae of cerebellum is subdivision of the cerebellar cortex comprised of myelinated axons lying deep to the granule cell layer of the cerebellar cortex.
+   :description: The white laminae of cerebellum is subdivision of the cerebellar cortex comprised of myelinated axons lying deep to the granule cell layer of the cerebellar cortex. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014540)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0112629
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014540#white-laminae-of-cerebellum
    :name: white matter lamina of cerebellum